MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/quorum.md

 ---
-title: HUnderstanding cluster and pool quorum on Azure Stack HCI
+title: Understanding cluster and pool quorum on Azure Stack HCI
-description: Understanding Cluster and Pool Quorum in Storage Spaces Direct on Azure Stack HCI, with specific examples to go over the intricacies.
+description: Understanding cluster and pool quorum in Storage Spaces Direct on Azure Stack HCI, with specific examples to go over the intricacies.
 author: khdownie
 ms.author: v-kedow
-ms.topic: concepts
 ms.date: 02/27/2020
 ---

+# Understanding cluster and pool quorum on Azure Stack HCI

 >Applies to: Windows Server 2019